ramellose/manta/README.md

 For an elaborate demo that goes through more variables, go [here](https://ramellose.github.io/networktutorials/demo.html).

 For documentation of specific functions, check out [the Sphinx documentation](https://ramellose.github.io/manta/index.html).

+All files used to test _manta_ can be downloaded [here](https://github.com/ramellose/manta/blob/master/manta_supplements.zip).

 ### Contributions

 This software is still in early alpha.
 Any feedback or bug reports will be much appreciated!